johnzhang320/spring-boot-access-from-kafka-docker-contaner-outside/README.md

-# spring-boot-external-access-kafka-docker-contaner
-spring boot applications access Kafka Bootstrap Server from outside of kafka docker container
+# Spring boot access Kafka Bootstrap Server from outside of kafka docker container

 # Overview
  The applications which publish or subscribe message outside from kafka container can be normal because regular application service could be running in different servers from Kafka cluster brokers or individual kafka broker.
 Therefore it makes sense that an application accesses kafka bootstrap server